Drafting a Contract for Your California Business?

 How Do I Prepare a Business Contract?

-There are many elements that are required for a contract to be enforceable in court.
+A contract must include many elements for it to be enforceable in court.
 In general, the language must be clear.
 Both parties must agree on the terms of the contract.
 This usually involves a meeting between the parties to discuss what would be beneficial for everyone.
-After the agreement is verbalized, a contract is written that puts responsibilities and expectations into writing.
+After both parties agree on a verbal agreement, the responsibilities and expectations are put into a written contract.
 Finally, the contract must be complete, with answers to any “what if” scenarios that could arise.

 Our law firm focuses on making sure all terms in your contract are clearly defined.
 Most contract disputes originate from missing definitions or incomplete or ambiguous phrasing.
 For example, an unclear definition of petty cash or overhead (expenses for operations) can lead to a lawsuit.
 In real estate, property value could be estimated against your best interests, causing a dispute later.
 By clarifying responsibilities, you can remove the riskiest parts of any contract: assumptions.
 It is always better to clarify your business contract or agreement to avoid costly misunderstandings in the future.